wear blue: run to remember is the collective effort of an all-volunteer staff. Meet the team:

 Director of Marketing

-Erin graduated from the University of Missouri in Columbia, Missouri with a B.S. in Human Environmental Sciences with an emphasis in Child Life and Family Lifespan Development.
-Following her graduation from Mizzou, Erin accepted an account coordinator role with the National Rifle Association’s advertising agency, working on their digital competencies including digital networks, digital magazines, event marketing/promotion and social media entities.
-Following her experience with the NRA, Erin served as the account executive for the Folds of Honor Foundation in Owasso, Oklahom and then for Mooslyvania, here she worked o websit, ideo testimonials, script writing, marketing materials, event planning/marketing, and more.
+Erin graduated from the University of Missouri in Columbia, Missouri with a B.S. in Human Environmental Sciences with an emphasis in Child Life Specializing and Family Lifespan Development.
+Following her graduation from Mizzou, Erin accepted a role on the account management team working with the National Rifle Association’s advertising agency, working on their digital competencies, event marketing/promotion and social media entities.
+Following her experience with the NRA, Erin served on the account management team for the Folds of Honor Foundation in Owasso, Oklahoma and then for Moosylvania, where she managed website development, testimony videos, marketing materials, event planning, and more.
 Erin has run the Marine Corps Marathon in 2014 and 2015.
-Married to a naval officer, Erin currently esides in San Diego, California, and works for the Travis Manion Foundation.
+Married to a naval officer, Erin currently resides in San Diego, California, and works for the Travis Manion Foundation.

 Director of Merchandise